trampgeek/moodle-qtype_coderunner/Readme.md

 To reduce the risk that the UI element names conflict with existing UI element names in the Moodle page, all names are prefixed by `crui_`.

+## Use of the Precheck button

+The question authoring form allows the author to provide students with a *Precheck* button in addition to the normal *Check* button.
+This is intended to allow students to do a penalty-free preliminary sanity check on their submission.
+The form of the sanity check can be controlled by the question author, but in the simplest case it is just a syntax check on their code.

+When the Precheck button is
+clicked, the answer is submitted for grading in the normal way except:

+  1. A Twig variable IS_PRECHECK is set to True.
+This is typically used by template graders to control the feedback that is given to the student when prechecking versus when doing a full check.
+  1. The set of testcases to be run is restricted according to the setting of the Precheck dropdown menu in the authoring form.
+Options are:
+     * Empty: The list of testcases is a single empty testcase, which is a hidden test with the empty string for testcode, stdin, expected and extra.
+     * Examples.
+The set of testcases is all the ones with the *Use as example* checkbox checked.
+     * Selected.
+If this option has been chosen, each test case has a dropdown menu labelled *Precheck test type*, with options *Check only*, *Precheck only* and *Both*.
+The set of cases on a Precheck is then all those marked either *Precheck only* or *Both*, while the set of cases on a full Check is all those marked either *Check only* or *Both*.
+     * All.
+All testcases are included, as with a normal Check.
+This is meaningful only if the question author has made use of the IS_PRECHECK Twig variable to provide different feedback from the normal.

+The feedback presented to the student contains the output from the run, as with a full check, but no marking takes place, so there are no penalties.
+Additionally the correctness of the Precheck is indicated to the student by a striped background shading that is blue for an OK submission and red for a failed one.
+There may also be a "Precheck failed" warning message.

+The correctness of the precheck is determined as follows.

+  1. If the *Empty* precheck option has been set, and a combinator template grader has not been used, any output (which is usually compile errors) is taken to denote a failed precheck.
+In this case, there is also an extra "Precheck failed" or "Precheck passed" message.
+  1. If a combinator template grader is being used, the Precheck is deemed correct if the returned *Fraction* is 1.
+  1. In all other cases, i.e. when a subset of test cases is being run, the Precheck is correct only if all tests pass.

 ## Randomising questions